Hudson's Bay Co. (Hbc) A Case Study in Ethical Sourcing

 Vendors are required to fully disclose factory locations, pay for audits, and participate in the Social Compliance Program.
 The three-strike policy applies to vendors who default on elements of the CVC three times in an 18-month period.
 They are suspended from doing business with Hbc for a minimum of two years.
 Audit results for 2006 found that 32 vendors received one strike each.
 The audit results show that most vendors complied with Hbc’s Code; however, factory issues are consistent year over year: employee health and safety, problems with hours and/or overtime, and insufficient wages and benefits.

-5.0 Benefits, Challenges & Collaboration
+5.0 Benefits, Challenges and Collaboration

 Hbc benefits from their ethical sourcing program by helping achieve its sustainable business goals in sourcing and selling products.
 The program provides a means for vendors to learn of poor performance areas and to continuously improve their operations and support their factory workers.
 As well, Hbc can attract customers who prefer to shop at a reputable retailer with shared Canadian ethical values.
 Many Hbc employees are proud to be associated with a socially responsible company.
 Additional benefits include improved quality of supplier business relationships and improved overall product quality.
 Vendors also benefit from the SCP, as compliance with the program puts them in a better position to continue business not only with Hbc, but with other customers as well.